 While most campers are familiar with freestanding tents they may not know the difference between a free or non-freestanding tent.

-A non-freestanding tent is one which requires guyouts and guylines along with typically one or two trekking poles to build the shape of the tent.
-This builds the structure of the tent and helps to lighten your carrying load by removing the poles as an additional hardware.
+A non-freestanding tent is one that requires guyouts and guylines along with typically one or two trekking poles to build the shape of the tent.
+This builds the structure of the tent and helps to lighten your carrying load by removing the poles as additional hardware.

 When you look at overall comfort you want to think about how your time in the tent will be spent, people try to lessen the weight and cost of their tent by choosing a 1 person tent instead but there is a lot of loss in personal space.

 When you thru-hike the tent you choose is your home, you will be spending a long time living from the tent.
 This can sometimes be upwards of 5-6 months where the limited space may irritate you more as you go, this is why most people will choose a 2 person tent for the additional living room.